brifiction/inl-bng-voquUiQb5XA/REVIEW.md

 The single-responsibility design principle was only applied at the last stretch of this exercise, due the same exercise challenges mentioned earlier.

 ## Tech debt & improvements

 - Need proper error handling throughout
 - Should add validation layer for commands
 - Consider adding configuration management
 - Documentation needs to be more comprehensive
-- To introduce unit testing with `xunit`, such as `dotnet new xunit -o Commands.Tests`.
+- To introduce unit testing with `xunit`, such as `dotnet new xunit -n InlogikConsoleApp.Tests` > `dotnet sln add InlogikConsoleApp.Tests/InlogikConsoleApp.Tests.csproj` > `dotnet add InlogikConsoleApp.Tests/InlogikConsoleApp.Tests.csproj reference InlogikConsoleApp/InlogikConsoleApp.csproj`.

 ## Extensibility / Scalability